1918 Swiss general strike: Run-up

-On 5 November 1918 the Federal Council, Switzerland's executive, deployed two infantry regiments and two cavalry brigades to Zurich.
-It claimed that economic and political instability could give radicals, particularly foreigners in Zurich, the opportunity to cause disturbances and to attempt a revolution and that the soldiers were needed to maintain order.
-The troops marched into Zurich on 7 November.
+On 5 November 1918 the Federal Council, Switzerland's executive, deployed two infantry regiments and two cavalry brigades to Zürich.
+It claimed that economic and political instability could give radicals, particularly foreigners in Zürich, the opportunity to cause disturbances and to attempt a revolution and that the soldiers were needed to maintain order.
+The troops marched into Zürich on 7 November.

 This move angered the city's labor organizations who accused the government of seeking to establish a military dictatorship.
 The OAK also protested the government's decision.
 It called for a one-day strike in nineteen cities on Saturday 9 November.
 The strikes remained peaceful.
 They only took place in some of the nineteen cities, because labor organizers in the others felt that they had not been given enough time to prepare and consequently did not heed the committee's call.

-In Zurich, however, labor leaders considered the committee's one-day strike overly cautious and vowed to continue the struggle until the army withdrew from the city.
-The next day, a Sunday, Zurich's labor movement had made plans to celebrate the first anniversary of the Russian October Revolution.
-The same day, news of the German November Revolution and the toppling of the German emperor reached Zurich.
+In Zürich, however, labor leaders considered the committee's one-day strike overly cautious and vowed to continue the struggle until the army withdrew from the city.
+The next day, a Sunday, Zürich's labor movement had made plans to celebrate the first anniversary of the Russian October Revolution.
+The same day, news of the German November Revolution and the toppling of the German emperor reached Zürich.
 The military proscribed all public demonstrations.
 When troops dispersed a crowd on the square Münsterplatz, the resulting disorder left four protesters injured and one soldier dead.
 Protesters reassembled on the Milchbuck and were attacked by cavalry bearing sabers, forcing them to flee.

 General strike

-The altercations in Zurich forced the OAK to act.
+The altercations in Zürich forced the OAK to act.
 Its members discussed their options in a long and tumultuous meeting.
 The committee issued a proclamation entitled "To the Working People of Switzerland".
 The proclamation called for a general strike beginning on 12 November and made nine demands: